Anthony Kambani Biography, Career, Death -Pindula

 ==References==

-Anthony Kambani was a Zimbabwean footballer who used to play for CAPS United in the Zimbabwe Premier Soccer League.
+Anthony Kambani was a Zimbabwean footballer who used to play for CAPS United as a midfielder in the Zimbabwe Premier Soccer League.
+He was also a Zimbabwe five-a-side player.

 Background